 International BaccalaureateInternational Baccalaureate

-34-35 points with Biology and Chemistry at Higher Level grade 5 or above.
-Standard Level Mathematics or Mathematical Studies required at grade 4 or above if not offered at Higher Level.
+34-35 points with Biology or Chemistry and another science at Higher Level grade 5 or above.
+We regard Mathematics, Physics, Psychology, Biology and Chemistry as acceptable science subjects.
+Standard Level Chemistry and Biology required at grade 5 and Standard Level Mathematics or Mathematical Studies and English required at grade 4 if not offered at Higher Level.

 Irish Leaving CertificateIrish Leaving Certificate